 Q: Is there a charge for the vaccination?

-A: Although the federal government allows us to charge an administration fee for providing the vaccine, UK HealthCare has chosen to provide the vaccine for free.
+A: No. Although the federal government allows us to charge an administration fee for providing the vaccine, UK HealthCare has chosen to provide the vaccine for free.

 Q: What if I have registered with UK HealthCare but I get an opportunity to get my vaccination somewhere else?

 A: Our goal is to see that everyone who wants a vaccination gets one as quickly as possible.
 To accomplish this, we are encouraging people to take the first opportunity to be vaccinated that becomes available to them.
 If you get another opportunity before you get your invitation to sign up at UK HealthCare, simply ignore our invitation or call 859-218-0111 to have your name removed.
 If you have a scheduled appointment at UK HealthCare that you do not need to keep, please cancel by calling 859-218-0111 so that we may offer that appointment to someone else.

 Q: I got my first dose somewhere else.
 Can I get my booster shot at UK HealthCare?

 A: We strongly encourage you to get your booster shot from the same sponsoring entity or organization as your first shot.
 However, exceptions may be made on a case-by-case basis.
 Please call our help line at 859-218-0111 to discuss.

 Q: Is this an indoor or a drive-thru clinic?

 A: Vaccinations are now being given at several locations around Lexington.
 All are indoor-only with the exception of 2317 Alumni Park Plaza, which is a drive-thru.
 You will be able to select your preferred location when you make your appointment.